THE HOME THEATER EXPERIENCE – IT’S ALL ABOUT CONTROL

 High-end components and professional installation mean very little if a handful of remotes or apps are required to set everything into motion.
 An optimized home theater system entails the use of a Master Processor which acts as an electronic traffic cop directing digital signals to their proper destinations.
 Accurate programming of this essential unit enables all components of your system to power up in stages and in the correct order, allowing for easy switching between viewing options.

 Importantly, your theater can be customized according to how you expect to use the room.
-For example, do you expect to use the theater most often for large gatherings of family and friends, or for a more highly accurate audio & video experience?
+For example, do you expect to use the theater most often for large gatherings of family and friends, or for a more highly accurate audio and video experience?
 Lighting, sound levels, acoustics, and video quality are all items considered during the design and installation of the system to provide you with the optimum experience.

 Management of light in your theater is a major consideration.
 When the system is powered up, window coverings automatically close, ceiling lights adjust to the perfect intensity and luminosity, and customized projector settings deliver clear and vivid images to a custom-selected screen.